natoriamilligan/app-deployment/steps.md

      - Choose at least 2 subnets
    - Add application load balancer
    - Service will have an error until we push an image (Next Step)
-9. Push Docker image to ECR via AWs CLI
+10. Push Docker image to ECR via AWs CLI
    1. Configure AWS CLI credentials
    2. Log into ECR (add command here and wherever else needed)
    3. Build docker image
    4. Tag image
    5. Push image
-10. Force new deployment for your service
+11. Force new deployment for your service
-11. Confirm that image was successfully push to the ECR repository via the public IP
+12. Confirm that image was successfully push to the ECR repository via the public IP
-12. Create an SSL certificate for you ALB endpoint
+13. Create an SSL certificate for you ALB endpoint
-13. Set up Github Actions for automatic deployments
+14. Set up Github Actions for automatic deployments
     1. Add secrets and variables to the Github repository
     2. Create workflow and push to Github

-## Database
-1. Go to AWs RDS to create a database
-   - Choose full configuration
-   - Free tier
-   - Create username and password
-   - Choose instance configuration (Burstable classes / db.t3.micro)
-   - Storage type: General Purpose SSD, 20 GiB
-   - Choose same VPC as ECS task
-   - Create a new VPC security group
-   - Port: 5432
+4. Revise the task definition with JSON to include the secret made using the secret arn
+5.
 2. In EC2 console, go to security groups
    - Choose the RDS security group just made
    - Add inbound rule so the task security group can access the RDS
-3. Add database url to local app
-4. In AWS Secrets Manager console
-   - Add a secret for database URL
-   - Choose other type of secret
-   - Add database URL in plain text
-5. Revise the task definition with JSON to include the secret made using the secret arn
-6. Create inline policy to task execution role to read secrets from Secrets Manager